-9. Health insurance • Explain when workers' health insurance will end.
-Explain how to make a claim, if they have not claimed for a health issue that arose while in Australia.
-10 Transport arrangements • Discuss domestic and international transport arrangements.
-11 Provide tickets and an itinerary if they are available.
-Unpaid expenses and fines Adv rise workers to resolve unpaid fines and the consequences of not paying these, which may include: • legal action • warrants for arrest • impacts on future work in Australia.
-12. Mobile phone • Explain about keeping SIM and phone numbers if workers intend to return to Australia, and any costs associated with this. • Remind workers to provide home country phone numbers to PLF after they return home.
-Workers may update phone numbers and email addresses through their home country agency or by emailing (support@pacificlabourfacility.com.au). • Explain that workers may be asked to participate in PALM scheme research studies requiring mobile and email contacts at a later date.
-13. Mandatory offshore period (refer to section 7.3 of the guidelines) • Remind seasonal short-term workers (up to 9 months) of the requirement to spend at least 3 months at home before returning to Australia for their next seasonal placement.
-This includes workers on multi-year visa. • Remind long-term workers (1-4 years) of the requirement to spend 6 months at home before returning to participate in PALM scheme again.
-14. Visas and returning for future work (refer section 7.4 of the guidelines) Do not promise work for future seasons, as employers must demonstrate labour needs for each recruitment. • Advise workers to keep and care for any work wear they bought and bring back with them if future work opportunities arise. • For seasonal short-term workers on multi-year visas, explain that: - returning to Australia outside of their seasonal work placement is a breach of visa conditions and their visa may be cancelled - granting of another type of visa such as a visitor visa will cease their seasonal work visa.
+9. Health insurance • Explain when workers' health insurance will end. • Explain how to make a claim, if they have not claimed for a health issue that arose while in Australia.
+10. Transport arrangements • Discuss domestic and international transport arrangements. • Provide tickets and an itinerary if they are available.
+11. Unpaid expenses and fines Adv vise workers to resolve unpaid fines and the consequences of not paying these, which may include: • legal action П • warrants for arrest • impacts on future work in Australia.
+12. Mobile phone • Explain about keeping SIM and phone numbers if workers intend to return to Australia, and any costs associated with this. • Remind workers to provide home country phone numbers to DEWR after they return home.
+Workers may update phone numbers and email addresses through their home country agency or by emailing (palm@dewr.gov.au). • Explain that workers may be asked to participate in PALM scheme research studies requiring mobile and email contacts at a later date.
+13. Mandatory offshore period (refer to section 7.3 of the guidelines) • Remind short-term workers (up to 9 months) of the requirement to spend at least 3 months at home before returning to Australia for their next short-term placement.
+This includes workers on a multi-year visa. • Remind long-term workers (one to 4 years) of the requirement to spend 6 months at home before returning to participate in the PALM scheme again.
+14. Visas and returning for future work (refer section 7.4 of the guidelines) Do not promise work for future seasons, as employers must demonstrate labour needs for each recruitment. • Advise workers to keep and care for any work wear they bought and bring back with them if future work opportunities arise. • For short-term workers on multi-year visas, explain that: - returning to Australia outside of their short-term work placement is a breach of visa conditions and their visa may be cancelled - granting of another type of visa such as a visitor visa will cease their short-term work visa.